 It can be boiled and seasoned, cooked in a sauce or can simply be roasted (if you prefer to eat your meat without spice).
 Using a pickled tongue is also an option.
-When cooked properly, the dish emerges as tender, juicy meat leaving one’s taste-buds with a craving for more.
+When cooked properly, the meat is tender and juicy.

 History & Cultural Significance